Lynn's Paradise Cafe: Controversy and closure

-In January 2013 the restaurant released the following statement:
+In January 2013, the restaurant released the following statement:

 "For 22 years Lynn's Paradise Café has been committed to working with our employees to create a positive working environment through the challenges of an ever-changing economy.
 We are disappointed to learn that a few former employees and third-party agitators have some disagreements with us at this time.
 The issues raised arise from personnel matters that we cannot and will not discuss publicly.
 We are reviewing all of the issues raised, we are listening to the concerns and we will respond at an appropriate time and in an appropriate manner."

 This followed the launch of a campaign by current and former employees about working conditions, including a new requirement that serving staff carry $100 at all times in order to pass out tips to other staff (compulsory tip-pooling is illegal).
 This included a change in the way credit card tips were given to servers.
 Instead of being given to them in cash at the end of the night, they were given to them in their paychecks.
 A worker who refused to follow the new policy, saying that "Bringing in $100 each shift is unrealistic for me because I am [a] single mother of a 2 and a half year-old-boy," was fired.
 A story in Salon Magazine reported that the day after the organisation Kentucky Jobs With Justice passed out fliers describing this story the restaurant was closed.

-On Saturday January 12, 2013, owner and founder Lynn Winter announced Lynn's Paradise Cafe would be closing its doors stating, "The time has come to move on to new creative ventures."
+On January 12, 2013, owner and founder Lynn Winter announced Lynn's Paradise Cafe would be closing its doors stating, "The time has come to move on to new creative ventures."

 In September 2013, Lynn Winter stated that the restaurant was listed for sale with a broker, and was hoping to find a buyer who would keep the restaurant's iconic name and style.
 Upgrades had been made to the restaurant in the time since it had closed.
 Winter maintained that it was her health that was to blame for the closure, as she had been diagnosed with shingles.